 Nick Ellins, Group Chief Executive of Energy & Utility Skills, adds: “Veolia is a leading apprenticeship employer in the utilities sector and a passionate advocate for ensuring a safe, skilled and sustainable workforce.
 It has played an important part in ensuring the whole utility sector is 'Levy-ready', and contributes energetically to the development of new and ever higher standards in competence, assurance and safety, including a leading role in the development of a new Sustainable Resource Apprenticeship Standard.
 This award ceremony demonstrates explicitly the value Veolia places on apprentices, and the vital role they can play in its future development and success.
 I congratulate them for that foresight and all the apprentices that have been recognised at the event, for their achievements."

 The Veolia Campus was established in 1999 as part of an employee development programme led by Veolia’s head office in Paris.
-Today it develops over 300 apprentices across the UK each year.
+Today it (please change to develops vs. trains) over 300 apprentices across the UK each year.
 Located in Four Ashes, Staffordshire, the company’s apprenticeships cover everything from sustainable waste management, electrical engineering, business management and mechanical engineering.

 For more information on the Veolia Apprenticeship Programme visit: www.campus.veolia.co.uk/apprenticeships